-Employers conduct various background checks like educational records, previous employment history, credit history, criminal record, driving records, and drug test.
+Employers conduct various background checks like education verification for employment, previous employment history checks, verify credit history, criminal record checks, driving records and pre-employment drug test screenings.
 Any discrepancies such as fake licenses, criminal history, and incorrect credentials lead to a failed background check.

 6. What should I do if a candidate fails background verification?